Flora Eaton: Legacy

 Lady Eaton's legacy is still felt to this day, particularly in her hometown of Omemee and surrounding area.
 Lady Eaton Elementary School in the village and Lady Eaton College at Trent University in nearby Peterborough are named in her honour.
 The Eatons donated Coronation Hall, Omemee's municipal building, in 1911, and a manse and pipe organ to Trinity United Church.
 The family proposed that the village change its name to Eatonville, but the offer was refused.

 After her death, Eaton Hall became the King Campus of Seneca College.
 The house became home to the college's administrative offices and later its Management Development Centre until 1991.
 The college continues to make use of the grounds while the house is now a hotel and conference centre.

 The current campus of Rosseau Lake College sits upon lands formerly owned by the Eatons.
 While many buildings on campus fell victim to fire, several original structures still remain.

 In 1994, Royal Doulton produced a figurine in Lady Eaton's image to celebrate the 125th anniversary of Eaton's.
 Limited to a production of 2,500, each figurine was marked with its production sequence.

+The oldest endowed chair at the University of Toronto and first full-time professorship of medicine in the British Empire, the Sir John and Lady Eaton Professor and Chair of Medicine, is named after her and her husband.
+It was established in 1919 and endowed by their $500,000 donation.